Xunnamius/rejoinder/README.md

 let echo = rejoinder.echo;
 let execute = rejoinder.execute;

-echo.now('output this very important warning to the console with pretty colors'.formatAsWarning()); // colorful output echo.withPostfix.warn('output this very important warning to the console with pretty colors'); // colorful output prefixed with the string "WARN "
+echo.now('output this very important warning to the console with pretty colors'); // immediate output echo.withPostfix.warn('output this very important warning to the console with pretty colors'); // colorful output prefixed with the string "WARN "

 echo.beVerbose = true; // beVerbose fka "debugMode"